RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/66-REV.md

 <sup>2</sup> In the midst of the street of it, and on either side of the river, [was there] the tree of life, which bare twelve [manner of] fruits, [and] yielded her fruit every month: and the leaves of the tree [were] for the healing of the nations.
 <sup>3</sup> And there shall be no more curse: but the throne of God and of the Lamb shall be in it; and his servants shall serve him:
 <sup>4</sup> And they shall see his face; and his name [shall be] in their foreheads.
-<sup>5</sup> And there shall be no night there; and they need no candle , neither light of the sun; for the Lord God giveth them light: and they shall reign for ever and ever.
+<sup>5</sup> And there shall be no night there; and they need no candle, neither light of the sun; for the Lord God giveth them light: and they shall reign for ever and ever.
 <sup>6</sup> And he said unto me, These sayings [are] faithful and true: and the Lord God of the holy prophets sent his angel to shew unto his servants the things which must shortly be done.
 <sup>7</sup> Behold, I come quickly: blessed [is] he that keepeth the sayings of the prophecy of this book.
 <sup>8</sup> And I John saw these things, and heard [them].
 And when I had heard and seen, I fell down to worship before the feet of the angel which shewed me these things.